 Yet all the American Psychiatric Association (APA) can fathom is Post-Traumatic Stress Disorder (PTSD) — since it’s caused by a visible incident such as war injury or rape.
 Developmental trauma has no incident.
 It’s ingrained in brain and visceral tissue, with no obvious “big bang,” so some call it “little ‘t’ trauma,” as opposed to visible PTSD “Big ‘T’ Trauma.”

-Insecure attachment and attachment disorder generally are the cause of developmental trauma, not vice versa, Dr. van der Kolk details in his May 2005 Psychiatric Annals pdf noted above and in FN1.
-He emphasized this again in a terrific May 10, 2013 speech at Yale on child trauma, borderline personality disorder and bipolar disorder (click for video).
-He lists DTD’s symptoms as relational and chronic: inability to concentrate or regulate feelings, chronic anger, fear and anxiety; self-loathing; aggression, self-destructive behavior.
+Insecure attachment and attachment disorder generally are the cause of developmental trauma, not vice versa, Dr. van der Kolk detailed in his May 2005 Psychiatric Annals pdf noted above and in FN1.
+He emphasized it again at Yale on May 10, 2013 (video link above).
+He lists DTD’s symptoms as relational and chronic: inability to concentrate or regulate feelings; chronic anger, fear and anxiety; self-loathing; aggression; and self-destructive behavior.
 [FN4A]

 Working with the National Center for Child Traumatic Stress Complex Trauma Network (NCTSN), van der Kolk reports that he ran a survey of 40,000 children nationally being treated for multiple traumas.
 Most of them “do not meet the criteria for PTSD… (as) the majority of issues are not specific traumas, but issues in their attachment relationships,” he says.